sunisfighting/sunisfighting.github.io/_pages/about.md

 My research interests include graph representation learning, semi/un/self-supervised learning, and data-driven modeling.
 Email address: sunisfighting@gmail.com.

 <h2 id="news"> News</h2>
-- 04/2023: *One paper was accepted by IEEE Transactions on Knowledge and Engineering (TKDE).*
+- 04/2023: *One paper was accepted by IEEE Transactions on Knowledge and Data Engineering (TKDE).*

 - 01/2023: *I was granted the 1st Outstanding Master Dissertation Award (2022) by Chinese Association of Automation.
 The selection was carried out among the graduates of the past three years.*